lambdaclass/leo_stdlib/README.md

 ```
 to_upper(string: [char; 16]) -> [char; 16]
 ```
-Converts all the characters in the given string to upercase.
+Converts all the characters in the given string to uppercase.